1 Vindicate me, O Hashem, Champion my cause against faithless people; rescue me from the treacherous, dishonest man.

 The word for Tabernacle is Mishkan (משכן), from the Hebrew root ש-כ-נ, which means ‘to dwell.’
 The Mishkan was erected in the desert as a temporary dwelling for Hashem, which was ultimately replaced by a permanent resting place, in the form of the Beit Hamikdash on Mount Moriah.
 But getting there took some time.
-Our sages trace the travels of the Mishkan in the land of Israel: Fourteen years in Gilgal, 369 years in Shilo, and another 57 years in Nov and Givon.
-Altogether, it took 440 years from the entry of the children of Israel into Eretz Yisrael until Shlomo built the Beit Hamikdash.
-In this psalm, the psalmist asks God for light and truth to help him return to the holy mountain, to the resting place of the Lord.1 comment
+Korah Sages trace the travels of the Mishkan in the Land of Israel: Fourteen years in Gilgal, 369 years in Shilo, and another 57 years in Nov and Givon.
+Altogether, it took 440 years from the entry of the Children of Israel into Eretz Yisrael until Shlomo built the Beit Hamikdash.
+In this psalm, the psalmist asks God for light and truth to help him return to the holy mountain, to the resting place of the Lord.3 comments

 4 that I may come to the mizbayach of Hashem, Hashem, my delight, my joy; that I may praise You with the lyre, O Hashem, my God.